BmoGlitchCode/supplemint/database.md

 stack_id integer [not null]
 supplement_id integer [not null]

-// Specific dosage for this supplement in this stack dosage_amount decimal [not null] dosage_unit units [not null] units_to_take decimal [default: 1] // how many capsules/scoops to take

 sort_order integer [default: 0] // for display ordering
 notes text [null]
 created_at timestamp [default: `now()`]